 - Notify the landlord of their intentions to move out and accompany the written notice with a copy of the deployment letters

-The lease then officially ends 30 from meeting this criteria.
-At that point the landlord returns what remains form the tenants deposit and should probably thank them for their service.
+The fixed term lease expires 30 after the next rent period begins after meeting this criterion.
+At that point, the landlord returns what remains from the California tenant's security deposit and should probably thank them for their service.

 3. The Unit is No Longer Habitable

-The state of California requires that rental properties meet certain minimum habitability codes.
-If your property doesn’t, a court would probably rule that you have “constructively” evicted your tenant, which is different to a formal and legal eviction.
+California law requires each landlord to ensure rental properties meet certain minimum habitability codes.
+If your property doesn’t, a court would probably rule that you, the landlord, have “constructively” evicted your tenant, which is different from a formal and legal eviction.

-The following are some of the requirements your California unit must meet under the state’s habitability codes.
+The following are some of the requirements your California unit must meet.
+Failure to meet these requirements will make your unit unibhabitable.